Best Practices for Online and Blended Learning

 Course Design and Development

 CLT will assist in designing implementing and evaluating your online/course.
 The appointed instructional designer will guide the instructors with re-thinking their syllabus and their approach to the students' educational journey.
-This will include help with the alignment of learning objectives, recommend appropriate learning activities that align with the learning objectives, help develop online content, maximize the effectiveness of the course discussions.
+This will include helping with the alignment of learning objectives, recommending appropriate learning activities that align with the learning objectives, helping develop online content, maximize the effectiveness of the course discussions.

 Take a look at the Readiness to Teach Online/Blended Courses Checklist and reflect on your online teaching.

 Online/blended learning environments as a modality for education have evolved from less engaging modes of delivering course content to creating a platform where learners have the opportunities to engage in active learning experiences.

 - Provide resources that correspond to real-life situations (e.g. case studies, experiments, simulations, virtual field trips).

 - Construct assignments that mirror real-world, career-specific tasks to encourage your students to immerse themselves in a journey through the real-world situation.

 - Create personalized learning experiences, allow students to reflect on their own learning and practice what they have learned (e.g. self-reflection journals, blogs, practice assignments).

 - Create opportunities for collaborative work (e.g. discussions, chats, wikis) to encourage students to work collaboratively on projects

 - Make use of videos, interactive videos (e.g. Panopto, Playposit).